sohmc/php-mysqli/README.md

 The tags will continue to be the same as the official repository, indicating the version number and variant.

 [Since php7 has reached end of life on Nov.
 28, 2022](https://www.php.net/eol.php), only php 8, 8.1, and 8.2 will be built.
 As minor versions are released, I will update this section accordingly.

-For complete details, please see "Tag Strategy" below.
+If you happen to catch it before I do, please feel free to create an issue.

 ### Tag Strategy